jdittrich/userNeedResearchBook/text/03_dataGathering.md

 >
 > _Researcher_: “That’s fine with me.
 May I ask what worries are?”
 >
-> _Participant_: “Hmm… yeah, aren't you from HR?
+> _Participant_: “Hmm… yeah, aren't you from HR?”
 >
 > _Researcher_: “I understand your concern.
 It is fine if you don’t agree to the audio recording.
 I can assure you that HR is a separate department.
 We work in the product department on internal tool, that is, we help to improve the applications you use to do your work.
 >
 > We do not share personal data and what we record today is not accessible to them.
-Also, any data that leaves my computer or the one of my colleague is anonymized and we remove any data that points to you as person, including the names and so on.”
+Also, any data that leaves my computer or the one of my colleague is anonymized, and we remove any data that points to you as person, including the names and so on.”
 >
 > _Participant_: “Oh, sure, them… I just assumed you were from HR and wouldn't have liked the recording thing, you know.”
 >